 Here are some things that you can discover about your ancestors

-- Learn where they went to Church or worshiped – Many of the records you will find online will be church or religious records.
-So you will be able to discover things as to where they went to church by where they were christened, or to other records.
+- Learn where they went to Church or worshiped – Many of the records you will find online will be a church or religious records.
+So you will be able to discover where they went to church by where they were christened, or to other records.

 - Occupations – Many of the records list a person’s occupation.
 According to what occupation they put down, this could give you a lot of insight into their lives.
 If it says they were a farmer, you assume they lived out on a farm.
-If it says that they were a blacksmith, they may have more than likely worked in the city.
+If it says they were a blacksmith, they may have worked in the city more than likely.
 So you can learn a lot about your ancestors according to what was put down by their occupation.

-- Lands and Ownership – Depending on what country your ancestors are from, you may find information on the property they once owned or the land they lived and worked on as a farmer or rancher.
+- Lands and Ownership – Depending on your ancestors’ country, you may find information on the property they once owned or the land they lived and worked on as a farmer or rancher.

 - Immigration Records – You can also discover a lot through immigration records.
-You may find the route that your ancestor took as they immigrated to another country or land.
+You may find your ancestor’s route as they immigrated to another country or land.

-Why Is Ancestry Travel is The New and Exciting Travel Trend?
+Why Is Ancestry Travel The New and Exciting Travel Trend?

 Ancestry travel is a new and exciting way to travel as it helps you discover your family history.
 The ancestry travel trend has been driven in part by at-home DNA testing, people wanting to travel with meaning, and a new perspective about life.
 Ancestry travels helps you feel a connection with the place you are traveling and your also ancestors.